zlxi02/llamabox/README.md

 # 🦙 LlamaBox

+Llamas in a Box.

-An interactive React app where clicking spawns llamas that fly in parabolic arcs and bounce realistically on the ground with 2D physics simulation.
+An interactive React app where each click spawns llamas that fly in parabolic arcs and bounce realistically using a 2D physics simulation.

 ![LlamaBox Demo](demo.gif)